RonanMarrinan/Latin102Portfolio/translation1.md

 2. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
   - Deianira, Deianirae, f.
 Deianiram is in the accusative case.
 3. Identify the form abesset, and explain why it is this tense and mood.
-  - It is in the imperfect, subjuncitve and active.
-It is in the Imperfect and subjuncitve because it expresses an action that that is happening simeultaneously or after the independent clause.
+  - It is in the imperfect, subjuncitve and active.❌ (*person and number?*) It is in the Imperfect and subjuncitve because it expresses an action that that is happening simeultaneously or after the independent clause.❌
 4. Identify the form uenisset, and explain why it is this tense and mood.
   - Uenisset is in the third person, singular, pluperfect, active and subjuncitve.
-Uenisset is in the subjucnitve and pluperfect because the verb expresses an action that happened prior to the action of the independent clause.
+Uenisset is in the subjucnitve and pluperfect because the verb expresses an action that happened prior to the action of the independent clause. ❌
 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
   - Pollicitus est is third person, singular, perfct, passive and inidicative.
-You would look at the fourth principal part of the verb to get this form.
+You would look at the fourth principal part of the verb to get this form.❌
 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
   - Tempore certo is in the ablative because it is pinpointing an exact time when something happend.